-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.

-Structural movemen nt
+Structural movement

 Repair category 1

-Notes There was no evidence of significant structural movement within the limitations of our inspection.
+Notes There is some cracking to the rear elevation, although there is no evidence of recent significant movement affecting the property.